A spectacular 4-day itinerary in the sierra Gorda Queretaro

 Most of the time you can’t even see it because the town is completely covered by a blanket of clouds.
 For this reason, the National Geographic (Spanish edition) called it, the town that disappears.

-Pinal de Amoles is located in the heart of the Sierra Gorda which makes it the perfect hub from where you can explore the area, every day a different bit.
+Pinal de Amoles is located in the heart of the Sierra Gorda, making it the perfect hub from which to explore the area, discovering something new every day.
 It is a tranquil and colorful town with winding and steep roads and delicious food.

 I was staying in a hotel that Bernard found for me.
 I wasn’t very happy with it because it was super cold (it was January) and the hotel didn’t have heating.
 I was sleeping with a wool hat, scarf and gloves, and 4 heavy blankets.